aphyr/partitions-post/README.markdown

 One VoltDB user reports <a
 href="https://forum.voltdb.com/showthread.php?552-Nodes-stop-talking-to-each-other-and-form-independent-clusters">regular
-network failures causing replica divergence</a> but also reported that their network logs included no dropped packets.
+network failures causing replica divergence</a> but also indicates that their network logs included no dropped packets.
 Because this cluster had not enabled split-brain detection, both nodes ran as isolated primaries, causing significant data loss.